riusricardo/substrate-did/README.md

 **“ More than 1.1 billion people in the world are unable to prove their identity and therefore lack access to vital services, including healthcare, social protection, education, and finance. ”** -- World Bank, 2017

 For those who have a digital presence, it remains rooted in usernames and passwords.
-The infromation is often isolated and siloed by enterprises to profit from it.
+The infromation is often siloed by enterprises to profit from it.
 The more siloed and numerous our digital identifiers become, the less control we have over them.
 You may have a digital identity, but you probably don’t have control over it.

 Personal information is regularly shared without awareness and becomes a centralized source of sensitive data for hackers.
 A Google report found that 3.3 billion credentials were stolen during third-party breaches, and 12 million were stolen via phishing attacks.
 In other words, the system is broken.
 Compliance and regulations, such as the GDPR in Europe, are also driving change for new solutions.

-## Self-sovereign Identity
+## Self-Sovereign Identity

 A decentralized identity or self-sovereign identity is a new approach where no one but you owns or controls the state of your digital identity.